sanskrit-lexicon/PWG/pwg_ls/pwgbib/readme.md

 the analogous PWK/pw_ls/pwbib/readme.md file.

 ## digitization directory
-  This contains the original digitization, pwgbib_orig.txt, coded in the cp1252 encoding.
+  This contains the original digitization, pwgbib1_orig.txt, coded in the cp1252 encoding.

   The program step:
 ```
 python
  Note: sh redo.sh remakes everything.
-It uses sortedcref.txt from pgw_dhaval
+It uses sortedcref.txt from pwg_dhaval
  directory.

 **step0** pwbib_orig.txt was received from Thomas Malten Nov 16, 2015.
 It comprises a